-Created with the goal of offering travelers a fresh taste of traditional Japanese culture during the 2019 Rugby World Cup and the Tokyo 2020 Games, Suigian is Japan’s first theater lounge; a cultural experience that aims to give visitors an authentic evening of the Japanese per forming ar ts, alongside the modern comforts of a bar and restaurant.
+Created with the goal of offering travelers a fresh taste of traditional Japanese culture during the Tokyo 2020 Games, Suigian is Japan’s first theater lounge.
+Also, it acts as a cultural experience that aims to give visitors an authentic evening of the Japanese performing arts, alongside the modern comforts of a bar and restaurant.
 At Suigian, guests can experience traditional Noh plays, comedic Kyogen plays and Japanese dance, all performed by professionals from the prestigious schools of these art forms.
-Guests can enjoy these performances while having a meal and a drink or two in a stylish modern lounge space, making Suigian a modern and innovative way to experience traditional Japanese culture.
+Performances dazzle while guests enjoy a meal and a drink or two in a stylish modern lounge space.
+Truly, Suigian is a modern and innovative way to experience traditional Japanese culture.

 Owner of Suigian, Hidetomo Kimura, in an interview with WAttention, said that Suigian aims to give travelers a place to “encounter the real Japan,” one free of “ temporary changes” such as replicas and reimaginings that show the ever-changing nature of Japanese culture.
-K imura has undoubtedly achieved this by allowing guests to literally come in contact with real history.
+Kimura has undoubtedly achieved this by allowing guests to literally come in contact with real history.
 From the tableware to the décor, every part of Suigian has a long historical background.
-Essentially, you can watch a play by per formers from famous theater schools founded over 500 years ago, drink out of an antique teacup that was highly likely used by 19th century luminaries such as Sakamoto Ryoma (1835-1867, one of the key figures in Japan’s modernization), and stretch your feet out on a rug woven by the Yoshijima family, the last artisans of the nabeshima dantsu rugs adored by many lords during the Edo period.
-In other words, every aspect of Suigian was carefully chosen for its historical and cultural significance to the Nihonbashi area and Tok yo, an impressive feat for a new establishment in this modern era.
+Essentially, you can watch a play by performers from famous theater schools founded over 500 years ago, drink out of an antique teacup that was likely used by 19th century luminaries such as Sakamoto Ryoma (1835-1867, one of the key figures in Japan’s modernization), and stretch your feet out on a rug woven by the Yoshijima family, the last artisans of the nabeshima dantsu rugs adored by many lords during the Edo period.
+In other words, every aspect of Suigian was carefully chosen for its historical and cultural significance to the Nihonbashi area and Tokyo.
+Of course, this is an impressive feat for a new establishment in this modern era.

 Brimming with such rich history and innovation, Suigian is best described as a “past-in-present ” experience, and is set to be the hottest new way to experience traditional Japanese culture in Tokyo.
 After all, what better way is there to experience “real Japan” than to travel back in time to Edo for a few hours?